Aetherlabs-inc/mobile-app/DATABASE_SCHEMA.md

 1. **User ID**: Always use `auth.uid()` in RLS policies to reference the current user
 2. **Timestamps**: Use `NOW()` for `created_at` and `updated_at` defaults
 3. **UUIDs**: All primary keys use UUID (gen_random_uuid())
-4. **Cascading**: Consider CASCADE deletes for related records (e.g., delete certificates when artwork is deleted)
-5. **Image URLs**: Store public URLs from Supabase Storage, not file paths
+4. **Image URLs**: Store public URLs from Supabase Storage, not file paths
-6. **NFC UID**: Store as uppercase hex string for consistency
+5. **NFC UID**: Store as uppercase hex string for consistency.
+Must be unique across all tags.
+6. **Profile Visibility**: Defaults to 'private' for MVP.
+Controls what is visible on shared profile links
+7. **Slug Generation**: Slugs are generated and validated in application code, not enforced via SQL constraints
+8. **Username Validation**: Username uniqueness and format validation handled in application code
+9. **Required Fields**: Ensure `year`, `medium`, and `dimensions` are provided when creating artworks
+10. **Verification Levels**: Use specific values: 'unverified', 'artist_verified', 'gallery_verified', 'third_party_verified'

 ---

 ## Future Considerations

-- Collections table (referenced in code but not in current schema)
+- Collections table (exists in schema.sql but not in current database schema)
-- Gallery/Organization profiles (if user_type is "Gallery")
+- Gallery/Organization profiles (user_type "gallery" is supported)
-- Artwork sharing/permissions
+- Artwork sharing/permissions (profile_visibility sets foundation)
 - Transaction history
 - Marketplace features
+- Public profile web pages (slug field enables this)
+- Username uniqueness constraint at database level (currently application-level)
+- Fix `nfc_tags.binding_status` default value to match CHECK constraint

 ---

-*Last Updated: Based on schema as of current implementation* *Schema Version: 1.0*
+*Last Updated: Based on actual database schema from database_scheme.sql* *Schema Version: 2.1*